Do you know what your employees think your brand is?

 Gone are the days where companies can have the attitude that their consumer brand is so solid that candidates should want to work for them.
-Think back to the past few years, where we have heard of great brands that everyone uses, but the employees are miserable and the market knows.
+Think back to the past few years, where you have heard of great brands that everyone uses, but the employees are miserable and the market knows…

 It is interesting to consider what has happened in the last twenty or so years, that has so drastically changed people's views on companies.

 There were approximately 70 million computers connected to the internet in 1999